kaltun-dev/jujube-farm/README.md

 ## Existing Features

-+ Navigation Bar and the home page hero image
++ Landing page Navigation Bar and the hero image

  The navigation bar and the hero image are featured on all three pages, the full responsive navigation bar includes links to the Home page, the produce page and the our story page.
 And is identical in each page to allow for easy navigation and consistent user experience.
 There are 3 diffrent hero images in all three pages to keep things fresh and un-repetative.